 The problem with free leads is that they’re not always active buyers or sellers; you often have to spend considerable time and money getting them to close.
 To help increase sales, consider purchasing qualified leads from Zillow Premier Agent.
 As the world’s most visited real estate website, Zillow gives you warm leads from buyers and sellers who are ready to take action.
 Claim your free Zillow Agent profile today.

 Here are the 23 ways to get real estate leads with no upfront cost:

 1. Connect to Your Sphere of Influence (SOI) for Referrals

 Your SOI consists of the people in your professional and personal networks who you can reach out to for referrals.
 You can connect with your SOI through email, social media, phone calls, and meetings to ask for referrals.
 Real estate agents should connect with their SOI every 45 days to ask for leads and nurture the connection.

 2. Launch Giveaways on Social Media

 Everyone loves to win something, and you can use the thrill of winning to your advantage to get free real estate leads through social media.
 Set up a contest or launch a giveaway each week for a gift card, and ask prospective buyers or sellers to enter by commenting on your real estate Facebook page.
 Not only will you get leads from giveaway participants, but you will also increase engagement with your brand in a public forum, boosting your reputation.

 3. Offer Real Estate Expertise in Online Groups

-Social media is full of online groups for agents, including local business groups and organizations like the National Association of Realtors (NAR).
+Social media is full of online groups for agents, including local business groups and organizations like the NAR.
 Regularly participate in these groups by posing and responding to questions.
 This shows you’re an expert in the community.
 When appropriate, mention your work in real estate and offer your guidance to anyone who might need homebuying or selling assistance.